Arzachena, Sardinia: 9 Top Attractions And 5 Best Beaches

 The best way to get there is definitely by car.
 You just need to follow State Road SS 125 – it will take you about 30 minutes to get there.

 If you are traveling by public transport, you can hop on bus 601 that has regular departures from Olbia Porto Isola Bianca station.
-The journey lasts about one hour; the bus ticket costs €2.50.
+The journey lasts about one hour-

 Where to stay in Arzachena

 Monis Hogar (apartment) – For those who want to be totally independent and feel at home, an apartment is definitely the best choice.
-This one features free parking, free Wi-Fi, and quite a lot of positive ratings from the previous guests.
+This one features free parking, free Wi-Fi, and quite a lot of positive ratings from previous guests.
 It’s also located in a nice spot.

 Dolce Luna (Bed and Breakfast) – This small bed and breakfast has a swimming pool, free WiFi, free parking.
 It’s also pet-friendly and offers gluten-free breakfast options upon request.
-The location is excellent and loved especially by couples.
+The location is excellent and especially loved by couples.

-Stazzo Lu Ciaccaru (Hotel) – This hotel is located inside an old, traditional Sardinian house that has been completely renewed and is immersed in nature although being inside Arzachena’s municipality.
+Stazzo Lu Ciaccaru (Hotel) – This hotel is located inside an old, traditional Sardinian house that has been completely renewed and is immersed in nature, although being inside Arzachena’s municipality.
 It features luxurious suites, a swimming pool, airport shuttle service, and all the comforts you might expect from such a place.

 Pin It For Later!

-1. Hi Claudia
+1. Hi Claudia –

 I found Hotel Balocco in Arzachena and wondering if you have any experience of this hotel.
 Also, we would like to know if there are towns offering restaurants around the area that are not Porto Cervo as we understand it is very expensive.
 Thankyou